-- Cover Photo: The best Google My Business cover photo size is 1080 x 608 pixels (minimum 480 x 270; maximum 2120 x 1192).
+- Cover Photo: The best Google Business Profile cover photo size is 1080 x 608 pixels (minimum 480 x 270; maximum 2120 x 1192).
 The file formats are either JPG or PNG and the size should be between 10 KB and 5 MB. *Note that on your phone, less may show so you need to be sure the photo is centered correctly.
 There should also be white space on the edges so if it is cut off, the full image still displays.

 - Logo: 250 x 250 pixels

 - Standard Photos: 720 x 720 pixels minimum

 Here is an example of a logo that is sized correctly on mobile: